SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 We define a simple method `peanoToInteger:` that converts a peano number into its corresponding integer number.

 ```
-CInterpreterTests >> peanoToInt: aPeanoNumber
+CInterpreterTest >> peanoToInteger: aPeanoNumber
 	"Helper method to transform a peano number to a normal Pharo integer"
 	^ aPeanoNumber
 		ifEmpty: [ 0 ]
-		ifNotEmpty: [ 1 + (self peanoToInt: aPeanoNumber first) ]
+		ifNotEmpty: [ 1 + (self peanoToInteger: aPeanoNumber first) ]
 ```

 ### Using Peano Numbers

-Using this support, we can express our evaluation order scenario and test as follows.
+Using the peano encoding, we can express our evaluation order scenario and test as follows:
-We will add a new instance variable to `CInterpretable` to store its evaluation order.
-Then, we are going to send a message with many arguments, evaluating for each argument `self next`.
+We want to get information about the message receiver and each of its arguments: we will compute and store a peano number for each of these sitations.

+Let us implement this now.
 The message receiving the arguments will receive as argument three generated peano values, that we will return as dynamic literal array.
-If evaluation order is right, the evaluation order of the receiver should be 0, the evaluation of the first argument should be 1, and so on.
+If the evaluation order is right, the evaluation order of the receiver should be 0, the evaluation of the first argument should be 1, and so on.

+We add a new instance variable to `CInterpretable` to store the evaluation order of the receiver of a message.

 ```
-Object << #CInterpretable
-	slots: { #x . #collaborator . #evaluationOrder};
+Object << #CInterpretable	slots: { #x . #collaborator . #currentPeanoNumber . #evaluationOrder };	package: 'Champollion'
-	package: 'Champollion'
 ```

 ```
 CInterpretable >> evaluationOrder
 	^ evaluationOrder
 ```

+We define the method `evaluateReceiver` which will store the current peano number in the `evaluationOrder` instance variable.
+Notice that this method returns the receiver so that we can use it as receiver of a message with multiple arguments (to compute the peano number of arguments).

 ```
 CInterpretable >> evaluateReceiver